Home Page | My Works | Seminar | BURP Thesis

 Image Registration can be defined as the technique for transforming the image co-ordinate to the real word co-ordinate.
 In this study image registration has been performed with Geocoding Wizard in ER Mapper 6.
 For registration, rectification and image classification the source image has been converted from ERDAS Lan format to ER Mapper Ers format.
 The parameters of geocoding were –

-GCP picking method: A pre registered image of the area
+picking method: A pre registered image of the area.

 Output coordinate space